jordanreger/glasskit/src/archive/glass/distribute/checklist.md

 ### I1.
 Use voice commands correctly

--   Ensure your Glassware uses [approved voice commands](https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/app/VoiceTriggers.Command) [**TODO**: ADD LINK].
+-   Ensure your Glassware uses [approved voice commands](/archive/glass/develop/gdk/reference/com/google/android/glass/app/VoiceTriggers.Command.md).
--   Ensure your Glassware uses [approved contextual commands](https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/app/ContextualMenus.Command) [**TODO**: ADD LINK].
+-   Ensure your Glassware uses [approved contextual commands](/archive/glass/develop/gdk/reference/com/google/android/glass/app/ContextualMenus.Command.html).
 -   The Mirror API is not designed to receive requests from users and respond in real-time or with low latency.
 If this is a requirement, use the GDK.
 For example, Mirror API Glassware works well with the "take a note" or "post an update" command, because users do not have to wait for a response from the Glassware after invoking the command.
 -   In contrast, "start a timer" and "tune an instrument" don't work well with Mirror API Glassware, because users expect the experience to start immediately.